 The interface extends the

-Some queries can be derived for us (like the
+Some are defined in a specific pattern so that the queries can be derived for us (like the

 For more information, see the Spring Data Neo4j page and choose the latest documentation link on the right side of the page.

 The next section of code uses our repository methods in the